jetbrains-academy/CppBasics/StandardLibraryEssentials/Templates/TemplateSpecialization/task.md

     return first + sum(args...);
 }
 ```
 In this case, the function takes the first argument and then calls itself recursively with the rest of the arguments.
 The recursion stops when there are no more arguments left.
-Note that there should be a base case for the recursion, which is the first function in this example; otherwise, the compiler will generate an error.
+Note that there should be a base case for the recursion — the first function in our example — otherwise, the compiler will generate an error.

-Your task would be to create a template function for printing information about `DataPair` objects, that you've implemented in the previous task.
+Your task would be to create a template function to display information about `DataPair` objects that you've implemented in the previous task.
 The function should take a `DataPair` object and print the values of its fields.
-If the type of the field is a pointer, it should print the value of the pointer, otherwise it should print the value itself.
+If the type of the field is a pointer, it should print the value of the pointer, otherwise simply print the value.

-Moreover, if two fields are of the same type, the function should print the `<Typename> DataPair:  <first>, <second>` string, where `<Typename>` is the name of the common type.
+Moreover, if two fields are of the same type, the function should print the string `<Typename> DataPair:  <first>, <second>`, where `<Typename>` is the common type name.
 Since the class name is not a part of the standard C++ library, let's specify it only for `int`, `double` and `std::string` types.

-For different types, it should print `DataPair:  <first>, <second>`.
+For different types, the function should print `DataPair:  <first>, <second>`.
 The function should be implemented in the `/include/DataPair.hpp` file.